DavesCodeMusings/CloudPi/docs/motivation.md

 So after years of Samba file sharing, I moved into the 21st century with: Nextcloud, Home Assistant, self-hosted DNS, on-site Git hosting, and more.
 Of course, the old favorites of Samba and a web server are still there, but now they run in Docker containers.

-With all this stuff now running, it requires a lot of administration.
-So again, I put my day job skill into practice and automated the install and configuration with Ansible.
+With all this stuff running, it requires a lot of administration.
+So again, I put my day job skills into practice and automated the install and configuration with Ansible.
 I deploy my Docker containers as Stack with Portainer.
 I even have a Gitea git repository to store the docker-compose.yml files.

 Best of all, everything is self-hosted.
 No worrying about my data on someone else's servers ad what exactly they're doing (or not doing) to protect it.
 The downside, of course, is that I am the one resposible for maintaining the system and the safe keeping of my data.
 There is not tech support, only me.
 Though, given some of the recent tech news headlines, I don't neccessarily see that as a bad thing.